AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 The most practical way to think about hydration after exercise is this:

-**drink enough to gradually replace the fluid you lost during the session.**
+**Drink enough to gradually replace the fluid you lost during the session.**

 That does not mean forcing huge amounts of water at once.
 It means rehydrating steadily over the next few hours.